jestjs/jest/website/versioned_docs/version-24.0/TutorialAsync.md

 ## `async`/`await`

-Writing tests using the `async`/`await` syntax is less complicated than you might expect.
+Writing tests using the `async`/`await` syntax is also possible.
 Here is how you'd write the same examples from before:

 ```js
 // async/await can be used.